Skip to main content

 • Answer questions about human health and behavior

-Developing a quality research plan means a researcher can accurately answer vital research questions with minimal error.
-As a result, definitive conclusions can influence the future of the independent variable.
+A quality research plan lets you answer vital research questions with minimal error.
+The resulting conclusions can shape the future of whatever you’re testing—a treatment, product, or program.

 Pre-experimental research design

-A pre-experimental research study is a basic observational study that monitors independent variables’ effects.
+A pre-experimental research study is a basic observational study that monitors the effects of independent variables.

 The three subtypes of pre-experimental research design are: